-The efficacy of targeted NGS to identify MRD in patients with acute myeloid leukemia (AML) was studied by Jongen-Lavrencic et al. (2018).
-Between 2001 and 2013, a total of 482 patients ranging in age from 18-65 with newly diagnosed AML were included.
-NGS of 54 genes that are often present in AML patients was performed at diagnosis and after induction therapy during complete remission.
-The end points analyzed were 4-year relapse, relapse free survival and overall survival.
-Results were compared with flow cytometry (FC).
-The authors discovered an average of 2.9 mutations per patient, of which at least one single mutation could serve as an indicator of residual disease, in 430 patients.
-These patients then had NGS testing repeated on bone marrow after induction therapy, and they were in complete remission.
-Persistent mutations were found in 52% and were highly variable across the genes analyzed.
-DTA mutations were most common, persisting at rates of 79%, whereas RAS pathway mutations cleared, persisting at an average rate of about 9%.
-The authors noted that DTA mutations are common gene mutations in individuals with age related clonal hematopoiesis, and likely represent non-leukemic clones rather than persistent malignant disease.
-After DTA mutations were excluded, the detection of MRD was associated with a significantly higher relapse rate than no detection (55% vs. 32%), lower relapse-free survival (37% vs. 58%) and overall survival (42% vs. 66%).
-The results of NGS were compared to FC in a subset of 340 patients.
-Concordant results for detection or non-detection of MRD were found in 69% of patients.
-The four-year relapse rate was 73% among patients in whom both assays were positive, 52% among those who had residual disease on sequencing but not on flow cytometry, 49% among those who had residual disease on flow cytometry but not on sequencing, and 27% among those in whom both assays were negative.
-Multivariate analysis found that combining the two assays gave a high prognostic value to the rate of relapse (P <.001), relapse free survival (P < .001) and overall survival (P = .003).
-The authors concluded that persistent mutations associated with clonal hematopoiesis did not have prognostic value, whereas the detection of MRD during complete remission using NGS with FC had significant additive prognostic value.
+The efficacy of targeted NGS for the detection of MRD in individuals with AML was studied by Jongen-Layrencic et al. (2018).
+Between 2001 and 2013, a total of 482 individuals with newly diagnosed AML ranging in age from 18 to 65 years were included.
+NGS of 54 genes that are often present in individuals with AML was performed at diagnosis and after induction therapy during complete remission.
+The primary outcomes analyzed were four-year relapse, relapse free survival and OS.
+Results were compared with MRD results using flow cytometry (FC).
+The authors discovered an average of 2.9 mutations per individual, and at least one single mutation with the potential to be an indicator of residual disease was found in 89.2% of participants (n = 430) at time of diagnosis.
+NGS testing was repeated on bone marrow after induction therapy persistent mutations were found in 51.4% and the rate of mutation was highly variable across the genes analyzed.
+DTA mutations were most common, persisting at rates of 78.9%, whereas RAS pathway mutations commonly cleared after induction therapy, persisting at an average rate of about 9%.
+The authors noted that DTA mutations are commonly found in individuals with age related clonal hematopoiesis, and likely represent non-leukemic clones rather than persistent malignant disease.
+After DTA mutations were excluded, the detection of MRD was associated with a significantly higher relapse rate than no detection (55.4% vs. 31.9%), lower relapse-free survival (36.6% vs. 58.1%), and lower OS (41.9% vs. 66.1%).
+The results of NGS were compared to FC in a subset of 340 individuals.
+Concordant results for detection or non-detection of MRD were found in 69% of those individuals.
+The four-year rate of relapse was 73.3% among participants in whom both assays were positive, 52% among those who had residual disease per NGS but not on FC, 49.8% among those who had residual disease on FC but not on NGS, and 26.7% among those in whom both assays were negative.
+Multivariate analysis found that combining the two assays yielded independent prognostic value to the rate of relapse (p < 0.001), relapse free survival (p < 0.001) and OS (p = 0.003).
+The authors concluded that persistent mutations associated with clonal hematopoiesis did not have prognostic value related to relapse/survival, whereas the detection of MRD during complete remission using NGS in addition to FC had significant added prognostic value.